TEFL & Coronavirus (Covid-19) Latest Info

 It is impossible to mention Brazil without football in the same sentence.
 The sport is a national obsession in Brazil and is played everywhere, from the streets to the beaches and everywhere else inbetween.
 The country has produced some of the greatest players in the games history such as Pelé and Ronaldo.
 Brazil have won the world cup a record 5 times.
 They are currently considered one of the best national teams in the world.

 Due to the economic status of Brazil, English is in high demand.
-This has also been boosted by the 2014 FIFA World Cup and the upcoming 2016 Olympic Games.
+This has also been boosted by the 2014 FIFA World Cup and 2016 Olympic Games.
 Jobs are readily available in Rio de Janeiro, Porto Alegre, Belo Horizante, Florianopolis and Sao Paulo.
 The demand for business English is huge, but there are also opportunities to teach in language schools and state institutions.
 For state institutions, you need to have qualifications to teach.
 In other sectors this is not a prerequisite.
 In some cases, prior experience and a 120-hour TEFL certificate can increase the amount of salary you receive.
 Benefits packages, such as accommodation and flights are rarely offered.

 It is possible to find jobs for Brazil online, but many companies prefer that you are in the country for interviews.
 Work visas are also difficult and lengthy to obtain.
 Many teachers work on a 6-month tourist visa and then leave the country for a day in order to renew it.
 Most contracts are for 25 hours a week of teaching.
 The students in Brazil are one of the highlights of teaching here.
 With their enthusiastic, energetic and motivated demeanour, they are a delight to teach.